 As I’m sure you’ve noticed, I am not a vegetarian.
 I love meat.
 But I also love moderation.
 I am perfectly happy going meat-free a couple times a week, and I’ve made it a normal part of my family’s routine.
 Going meat-free isn’t just good for our health, it’s good for our budgets and our planet.
+This recipe is my homage to Meatless Monday.
+Give this Corn and Potato Chowder recipe a try and see how easy and delicious going meat-free can be!

 I started seeing “meatless Monday” popping up on various social media sites and I think I read about it in a few magazines, but I had no idea what a big deal it really is; it’s an actual movement.
 “Meatless Monday began in 2003, launched in association with the Johns Hopkins Bloomberg School of Public Health.
 In May, 2009, Ghent, Belgium, became the first non-U.S. city to go meatless.
 Shortly thereafter, Paul McCartney introduced the U.K. to Meat-Free Mondays.”
 Check out the website for more info, and make it a part of your weekly routine if you haven’t already.